-5.1 All councillors must make reasonable efforts to attend meetings of the council and of committees of the council of which they are members.

-Note: A councillor may not attend a meeting as a councillor (other than the first meeting of the council after the councillor is elected or a meeting at which the councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act.

-- 5.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting. - 5.3 Deleted.

-Note: Clause 5.3 reflects clause 397G of the Regulation.
+- 5.1 All councillors must make reasonable efforts to attend meetings of the council and of committees of the council of which they are members. - Note: A councillor may not attend a meeting as a councillor (other than the first meeting of the council after the councillor is elected or a meeting at which the councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act. - 5.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting unless permitted to attend the meeting via audiovisual link under this code. - 5.3 Deleted. - Note: Clause 5.3 reflects section 397G of the Regulation.
 Joint organisations may adopt clause 5.3 and omit clause 5.2.
-Councils must not adopt clause 5.3.

-5.4 Where a councillor is unable to attend one or more ordinary meetings of the council, the councillor should request that the council grant them a leave of absence from those meetings.
+Councils must not adopt clause 5.3. - Where a councillor is unable to attend one or more ordinary meetings of the council, the councillor should request that the council grant them a leave of absence from those meetings.
 This clause does not prevent a councillor from making an apology if they are unable to attend a meeting.
-However the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this code and the Act.
+However, the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this code and the Act.